 - experience personalized advising across the program, from admission to job search;

-- complete a graduate degree for higher placement on the salary schedule.
+- complete a graduate degree for higher placement on the salary schedule (varies by district).

 The program outline includes a description of program components, schedule, coursework, and internship.
 The official degree requirements for this program are shown in the SPU Graduate Catalog according to the year candidates are admitted.

-What is required for admission to the ARC program?
+What is required for admission to the AMAT program?
 Find information about admission requirements and procedures.